 In-depth investigation into geomorphologic processes and landforms.
-Targeted studies of landscape evolution, hillslopes, rivers, drainage tectonic geomorphology basins. and Analysis of interactions biogeomorphology. between climate and geomorphology.
+Targeted studies of landscape evolution, hillslopes, rivers, drainage basins, tectonic geomorphology and biogeomorphology.
+Analysis of interactions between climate and geomorphology.
 Identification of special geomorphologic concerns in Puerto Rico.
 Application of the concepts discussed and employed in class or field trips for the development of class projects.
 Integration of geographical information systems (GIS) data and geomorphologic processes.